| Clinical Use|

 Cobicistat is an inhibitor of cytochrome P450 3A (CYP3A) and 2D6 (CYP2D6) enzymes as well as an inhibitor of cellular transporters p-glycoprotein, BCRP, OATP1B1, and OATP1B3.
 Thus, cobicistat may cause clinically significant alterations in serum levels of a variety of other drugs, including other antiretrovirals, that are metabolized by or are substrates of these systems.
 Management of most of these interactions has not been established.

 For example, cobicistat may increase levels of certain calcium channel blockers, beta-blockers, HMG-CoA reductase inhibitors (statins), antiarrhythmics, sedative-hypnotics, erectile dysfunction agents, inhaled corticosteroids, and norgestimate.
-It increases serum levels of the integrase inhibitor elvitegravir and of several protease inhibitors including atazanavir and darunavir.(1,2,3,4,6,7,8) It is FDA approved as a pharmacokinetic enhancer of elvitegravir (in the elvitegravir/cobicistat/tenofovir/emtricitabine coformulation), and has been studied clinically as a pharmacokinetic booster of atazanavir.(1,2) However, pending additional studies, concurrent administration of elvitegravir/cobicistat/tenofovir/emtricitabine with other antiretrovirals is not recommended.
+It increases serum levels of the integrase inhibitor elvitegravir and of several protease inhibitors including atazanavir and darunavir.(1,2,3,4,7,8,9,10) It is FDA approved as a pharmacokinetic enhancer of elvitegravir, atazanavir, and darunavir (given once daily).(3,4) Pending additional studies, twice-daily use of cobicistat with darunavir is not recommended, nor is use of cobicistat with other protease inhibitors or administration with both elvitegravir and a protease inhibitor.
+Similarly, coadministration with the nonnucleoside reverse transcriptase inhibitors efavirenz, etravirine, and nevirapine is not recommended.

 Cobicistat in turn is metabolized by CYP3A and CYP2D6, so drugs that induce or inhibit the action of this isoenzyme may alter serum cobicistat concentrations.
 Azole antifungals and clarithromycin may increase serum cobicistat concentrations (and cobicistat may simultaneously increase serum levels of the coadministered antimicrobial).
 Rifabutin and some antiepileptic medications (eg, carbamazepine and phenytoin) are among the medications that may decrease cobicistat levels.